zradke/PromiseZ/README.md

 * Build framework

 ##Drag-n-drop
-PromiseZ is really just two files: PromiseZ.h and PromiseZ.m.
-You can clone this repo, and simply drag those two files into your Xcode project if the names don't clash.
+PromiseZ is really just two files: **PromiseZ.h** and **PromiseZ.m**.
+You can clone this repo, and simply drag those two files into your Xcode project.
+Make sure the "Copy items into destination group's folder (if needed)" checkbox is checked, and your main project target is checked, and that none of the names clash.

 ##Cocoapods
 Cocoapods is a nice dependency manager for iOS and OSX apps.
 Take a look at the [Cocoapods website](https://github.com/CocoaPods/CocoaPods) to get started if you're not familiar.